wanatpj/h_blind/README.md

 C'<sup>k</sup> = max(0, min(255, C<sup>k</sup> + w))
 3. Understand why peaks and antipeaks are in -0.75, -0.3, 0, 0.3, 0.75 when
 considering Natural Picture Model.
+4. The tests for breaking E_BLIND accuracy were performed only on one watermark.
+They should be performed on many such watermarkes and we should claim the averaged accuracy.

 ## Epilogue
 You can make E_BLIND resistant from this attack if you have a set of watermarks